AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

 ### 8. Security & Encryption

+task8_template_security.py applies AES symmetric encryption via cryptography.fernet to all .npy template matrices, locking them into .enc payloads.
+Even if the database is exfiltrated, the biometric templates remain cryptographically unreadable without the vault key.
-Faces and fingerprints can't be "reset" like a password, so the stored templates need strong protection.
+Faces and fingerprints can't be "reset" like a password, so the stored templates need strong protection.Two protections were implemented:

-1. Threat Identification
-We mapped out where the system could be attacked — during capture, storage, and matching.

-2. Database Encryption
-The template database is locked using AES encryption, built as a command-line tool with Python's argparse:

-bashpython secure_db.py --encrypt   # locks the database python secure_db.py --decrypt   # unlocks the database

-Keeping --encrypt and --decrypt as separate flags means the two actions can never run at the same time by accident.
-Even if someone steals the database files, the templates inside are unreadable without the key.
+AES (Fernet) encryption of the template database, controlled via a command-line interface built with argparse.
+Separate --encrypt and --decrypt flags keep the two operations from ever running together, so the database can't accidentally be left in an inconsistent or exposed state.
+Even if the underlying files were exfiltrated, the templates inside remain unreadable without the key.

-3. Cancelable Biometrics (Concept)
-We also looked into cancelable biometrics — scrambling a template through a one-way transformation before saving it.
-If a template is ever compromised, it can be revoked and the user re-enrolled with a new transformed version, similar to resetting a password.
+Cancelable biometrics — templates are passed through a one-way, irreversible transformation before being stored.
+If a database is ever compromised, administrators can revoke the affected templates and re-enroll the user with a new transformation, effectively giving biometric credentials a "password reset" equivalent.

-**Ethical Considerations:**

-- User consent must be obtained before capturing biometrics
-- Data retention policies must be defined and enforced
-- Users have the right to request deletion of their data
-- System must comply with relevant data protection regulations (e.g., NDPR in Nigeria, GDPR in Europe)

----

 ## Performance Metrics